KHEngineering/RoboRio/faq/roborio.md

 ##How do I upgrade the Image or Install new Firmware?
 So far for Beta testing the RoboRio software has been delivered in two parts, a Firmware, and an Image.
 The Firmware is for the FPGA, and the Image is to load the operating system and default settings.
 The user can upgrade the firmware over Ethernet Tether/WIFI or USB, Although the USB method is preferred, we have had no problems updating the system over Wifi.
-To upgrade the firmware login to the RoboRio webpage using your internet browser (You will need to have silverlight plugin). httP://10.xx.xx.2 when using ethernet or http://172.22.11.2 when using USB.
+To upgrade the firmware login to the RoboRio webpage using your internet browser (You will need to have silverlight plugin).

+http://10.xx.xx.2 when using ethernet or http://172.22.11.2 when using USB.
 Login using "admin" as the user name and leave the password field empty.
 Click on the RoboRio icon and select upgrade firmware.

 Browse to the location of the firmware you wish to use, and apply.
 The RoboRio will update the firmware, and if successful the new firmware version will be showed on the webpage.
 If not, just try again.

-Once the firmware is updates, you can use the RoboRio Imaging tool (installed when the NI software is installed) to update the image.
+Once the firmware is updated, you **must** use the RoboRio Imaging tool (installed on Windows when the NI software is installed) to update the image.
 Open the tool, enter your team number, select "format controller" and select "ok".
 This will image the RoboRio.
 Confirm that your network settings are still correct after the image, and your done.

 Note: Each Image is only compatible with a certain firmware.
 If you are trying to load an image on an incompatible firmware, we noticed that this will just cause the RoboRio to crash.
 If this happens, you can recover the RoboRio by following the steps in the next question.